 - Stretching exercises are the simplest and easiest.
 They consist of stretching and holding different joint and muscle groups for 10 to 30 seconds each.
 Stretching improves flexibility, and daily stretching is the basis for any exercise programme.

 - Strength exercises involve working the muscle against resistance.
 This can be done either with or without weights.
 Resistance training strengthens the muscle and increases the amount of pain-free activity you can take on.

 - Conditioning exercise, also called aerobic exercise, improves cardiovascular fitness.
 There are countless benefits to aerobic exercise.
-Among others, the exercise makes your heart and blood vessels healthier, prevents disability, and improves mood and well-being.
+Among others, the exercise helps to make your heart and blood vessels healthier, prevent disability, and improve mood and well-being.
 Good conditioning exercises for people with rheumatoid arthritis include low-impact activities like walking, swimming, cycling or using an elliptical machine.
 Any of these will get your heart pumping.